 The next page said, "All orders should be placed through Shelby Maple at extension 358."

 "I was hoping for a website or something.
-I guess it's worth a shot," she said as she grabbed the phone.
+I guess it's worth a shot."
+She grabbed the phone.

 Melody swallowed nervously.
 "Hi.
 I was wondering if it would be possible for me to buy a 'Cheese Maidens' uniform."